 Using Divorce Mediation Services

-If you and your spouse need a little extra help finding compromises you’re both satisfied with, you can use a divorce mediator.
+If you and your spouse need a little extra help finding compromises you’re both satisfied with, you can use a divorce mediation.
 A divorce mediator isn’t like a lawyer or a judge.
 They’re an impartial third party who will listen to both parties, assess your level of disagreement, and propose solutions you can both live with.

 You and your spouse have the final say.
 The mediator can’t force anyone to provide paperwork or make decisions on your behalf.
 It’s all still up to you, and you’re empowered to end your marriage the way you see fit.